nanoscopy-RUBION/pySICM_Analysis/README.md

   - store a list of actions which can be applied to selected sicm measurements
 - Colormap window
   - Create custom color maps
-- Show Line profile of selection
-  - custom line defined by drawing into the plot
 - Measurement of:
-  - Distance between two points
   - Profile
 - About window
   - program version info screen and licence